-Any changes in fee liability, due to requests to changes of study mode, will not occur until the formalities have been completed as described at
+Any changes in fee liability, due to requests to changes of study mode, will not occur until the formalities have been completed.
+View the process and access forms here

-32. Students who withdraw will normally be liable for tuition fees as follows:

-- a) withdrawals after the end of the third week of the first term and before the end of the 1st week of the 2nd term the student is liable for 33% of the tuition fee - b) withdrawals before the end of the 2nd term -the student is liable for 66% of the tuition fee - c) withdrawals after the end of the 2nd term the student is liable for 100% of the tuition fee
+- 32. Students who withdraw will normally be liable for tuition fees as follows: - a) withdrawals after the end of the third week of the first term and before the end of the 1st week of the 2nd term the student is liable for 33% of the tuition fee - b) withdrawals before the end of the 2nd term -the student is liable for 66% of the tuition fee - c) withdrawals after the end of the 2nd term the student is liable for 100% of the tuition fee